 APF statement on the planned execution of Malaysian national Nagaenthran Dharmalingam

-The APF is calling on the Singapore Government to immediately halt the planned execution of Nagaenthran Dharmalingam.
+The APF calls on the Singapore Government to immediately halt the planned execution of Nagaenthran Dharmalingam.

 The Asia Pacific Forum of National Human Rights Institutions (APF) joins an expanding group of governments and civil society organisations in calling on the Singapore Government to immediately halt the execution of Malaysian national, Nagaenthran Dharmalingam.